NadiaCop7/BeginningReact/chTwo.md

 Every bit of react you encounter will be made up of those basic JS building blocks.
 Lets dissect a React component and then blend the two!

-React CLASS component.
+#### React CLASS component

 With the introduction of hooks, we will be able to simplify components to be functional and still use and change state (useState, useReducer).
 Our code base still heavily contains class components, so we need to know how to read them.

 here is a class component skeleton: